Kaushik2201/DSA-Implementation/README.md

 **6. Your code will be tested on how clean and understandable to others it is**

-**7. Refrain from using CHAT-GPT, COPILOT, GEMINI or any other AI MODEL**
+**7. Refrain from using CHAT-GPT, COPILOT, GEMINI or any other AI TOOLS**

 **8. Each Question has different points alloted, because of its difficulty level**